jozsef-k/nbgutils/README.md

 # nbgutils
-Utility scripts and tools for using nbgrader with moodle assignments.
+Utility scripts and tools to support autograding of [moodle](https://moodle.com/) assignments with [nbgrader](https://nbgrader.readthedocs.io/en/stable/):
+- importing moodle student information to nbgrader
+- converting moodle submission archive to nbgrader directory and naming structure
+- plagiarism checking on submitted Jupyter notebooks with MOSS
+- exporting grades for uploading back to moodle.

 ---
 ## Environment